cobwebos/docs/articles/machine-learning/preview/tutorial-classifying-iris-part-2.md

    az account list -o table

-   REM sets the current Azure subscription to the one you want to use az account set -s <subscriptionId>
+   REM sets the current Azure subscription to the one you want to use az account set -s <SubscriptionId>

    REM verifies that your current subscription is set correctly az account show